veerendra-poosala/todoListApp/README.md

 # Todo Application

-Given an `app.js` file and an empty database file `todoApplication.db`.

-Create a table with the name `todo` with the following columns,
+Created a table with the name `todo` with the following columns,

 **Todo Table**